josefson/CNPQ_OLD/Readme.md

 * Pass arguments through commandline.
 * Do the download step with the requests library if possible.

+## Thanks
+Special thanks to my friend Bruno that guided me in the way how images work.

 ## LICENSE
 Copyright (c) <2015> <Josefson Fraga Souza>